Efficacy and Safety of Nintedanib in Idiopathic Pulmonary Fibrosis (INPULSIS-1 and INPULSIS-2)

 Source: View publication →

-In this Phase 3 trial, nintedanib significantly slowed the annual rate of decline in forced vital capacity (FVC) in patients with idiopathic pulmonary fibrosis over 52 weeks.
+In two replicate Phase 3 trials, the intracellular tyrosine kinase inhibitor nintedanib significantly slowed disease progression by halving the annual rate of lung function decline in patients with idiopathic pulmonary fibrosis.

 Key Findings